AbeerAl-Rafati/CAPS/README.md

 1. clone this repo
 2. cd the repo
-3. to download all dependencies used in this app, use in terminal `npm i`
+3. to download all dependencies used in this app, use in terminal
+   `npm i`

 4. to run the server use in terminal
    `node vendor.js`

+5. for testing use
+   `npm test`

 ![pic](lab11.PNG)